 Characterization of CAGE

-Demonstrators:
+Demonstrators: Stefanie Dietl and Maja Nikolajsen

 Dissolve the CAGE sample in deuterated DMSO to a final concentration of 25 milligrams per milliliter, making sure the total volume is at least 500 microliters [1].

 Talent pipetting CAGE into a vial and adding deuterated DMSO to dissolve it to the required concentration.